 Q2: What types of accommodations can I expect on a luxury EBC trek?

-Q3: How does a luxury EBC trek differ from a standard trek in terms of services?
+Q3: How does a luxury EBC trek differ from standard trek services?

-In a luxury EBC trek, you can expect services such as private guides, porters, personalized itineraries, and a higher level of attention to your comfort and safety.
-The trekking companies often provide extra amenities, such as hot showers, spa services, and fine dining options.
+In a luxury EBC trek, you can expect services such as private Guides, Porters, personalized itineraries, and a higher level of attention to your comfort and safety.
+The trekking companies often provide extra amenities, hot showers, spa services, a star Hotel in Kathmandu, food in Kathmandu, a Kathmandu City Tour, and fine dining options.

-Q4: What kind of food will be available on a luxury EBC trek?
+Q4: What food will be available on a luxury EBC trek?

 Luxury treks offer gourmet meals prepared by experienced chefs.
 You can expect a diverse menu with both local and international cuisine, and dietary restrictions are often accommodated.